 Product Reviews and Product Information

-People are trusting traditional advertising less.
-Instead, they are trusting product reviews and consumer accounts more.
-It is generally for the same reason people trust word of mouth and friend recommendations more than anything else.
-Advertising cannot generally be trusted, but friends can.
+People are trusting traditional advertising less and product reviews and consumer accounts much, much more.
+It is generally for the same reason people trust the word of mouth and friend recommendations more than anything else when shopping for a product: advertising cannot generally be trusted, but friends can.

 This has led to the shady practices of buying reviews and retailers deleting reviews they find negative on their sites.
-But overall, crowd-sourced information has become the norm.
-It will likely continue to be the norm as a check to excessive claims in marketing materials and product descriptions.
-Additionally, there are increasing countermeasures against fake or cherrypicked reviews on many sites.
-However, consumers should still be skeptical of most claims made online.
+But overall, crowd-sourced information has become the norm and will likely continue to be the norm as a check to excessive claims in marketing materials and product descriptions.
+Additionally, there are increasing countermeasures against fake or cherry-picked reviews on many sites, although most consumers should be skeptical of most claims made online.

 Similarly, due to competition, transparency laws, or some combination of the two, we are seeing more information presented on products sold online.
 On most product listings, we are seeing additional pictures and everything from shipping weight to the dimensions of the product.
 Most features are listed, either as a point of transparency or marketing.